idaholab/moose/modules/doc/content/python/CSVDiff.md

 > moose/scripts/csvdiff.py --summary a > a.cmp
 ```

+The following example changes would allow both files to be considered identical:

-If we want to loosen the error tolerances for 'y', we would modify the comparison file like so:
+Loosen the error tolerances for 'y':

 ```
 TIME STEPS relative 1 floor 0  # min: 0 @ t0  max: 1 @ t1